The Scoop on Credit Scores

-- When you open the account, you need to put down a security deposit that is higher than the limit on the credit card, often 110% of the credit limit.
-For example, if you get a card with a $1,000 credit limit, you’ll need to give the issuer a security deposit of $1,100.
+- When you open the account, you need to put down a security deposit that is higher than the limit on the credit card, often 110% of the The maximum amount of money you are allowed to have as your outstanding balance.
+More.
+For example, if you get a card with a $1,000 The maximum amount of money you are allowed to have as your outstanding balance.
+More, you’ll need to give the issuer a security deposit of $1,100.
 This deposit will be returned when you close the account.

 - Ask someone else to co-sign on the credit card.
 In this case, the card becomes a shared secured credit card.

 - To improve your credit score, you’ll want to pay off all your charges every month.

 - You will establish a strong payment history, which improves your credit score, by using the secured credit card regularly for a period of time.